-Choose a Stock Vanity over Custom Vanity
+Choose a Stock Vanity over a Custom Vanity

 You only have to get a quote from a cabinet maker to realise that custom vanities, while they look amazing, can cost a small fortune.
-Even if you opt for a laminate finish, you still looking at around $1000, and that’s without a top.
+Even if you opt for a laminate finish, you are still looking at around $1000, without a top.
 Moreover, if you opt for solid timber, it can set you back as much as $4000!

 One of the easiest ways to save a small fortune in your bathroom renovation is to forget about having custom everything and look for a stock standard bathroom vanity that meets your needs and budget.

-Choose a Vanity Units over a Vanity
+Choose a Vanity Unit over a Vanity

 Install your own Shower Frame / Panel

 If you’re looking to cut costs, this is one of the first places I would start.
-Opt for a simple shower panel if you a suitable layout and install it yourself.
+Opt for a simple shower panel if you have a suitable layout and install it yourself.
 All you need is some brackets and silicon, and the job can be done in under an hour.

 Choose cheaper tapware options

-Not often do I encourage people to buy cheap tapware, but cheap tapware doesn’t necessarily mean bad, or low-grade tapware.
+Not often do I encourage people to buy cheap tapware, but cheap tapware doesn’t necessarily mean bad or low-grade tapware.
 In fact, there is plenty of quality tapware in our tapware bathroom range with high WELS ratings and low price tags.
 Granted, it may mean you miss out on buying the hottest in tapware trends, but you will have a great tap that offers fantastic value for money… and I’m sure it will still look great!